Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

 Note this endpoint has an optional search parameter called `limit` which limits the number of returned results.
 The default value is `limit = 20`.

-tests are returned in descending order using their date of creation.
+Tests are returned in descending order using their date of creation.

 ### Get Request